surgelaw/combine-and-stamp/Readme.md

 ## Installation

+1. Download the file from the [Releases](https://github.com/MatthewNuzum/Combine-and-Stamp/releases) page.
 1. Move `PDFCombineStamp.app` into your **Applications** folder.
 2. Double-click **Combine and Stamp**.
 3. When prompted, click **Install** to add the Finder Quick Action.